-Louisiana uses a three-stage licensing process for teens.
+Louisiana uses a multi-stage licensing process for teens.
 This system allows teens to gradually gain exposure to complex driving situations, easing them into driving over an extended period of time.

 A learner’s permit lets teens practice driving only with a licensed driver age 21 or older or a sibling at least 18 years of age supervising and sitting in the front seat.
 Teens must practice driving for at least 50 hours (including 15 hours at night) under the supervision of a licensed parent, guardian, or adult at least age 21 or older.

 At age 16, teens who have held a learner’s permit for 180 days may apply for an intermediate license.
 Parents must accompany teens to the Office of Motor Vehicles to sign the application form or teens can provide a parent’s notarized signature on the form ahead of time.
 Teens must pass a road skills driving test and provide a signed statement by their parent or guardian attesting that they have completed the 50 hours minimum practice driving time.
 (Keep track of their practice driving.)
 Teens must also provide proof of insurance on the vehicle used for the road skills driving test.